bakpakin/Fennel/reference.md

   (print key (f value)))
 ```

 Most iterators return two values, but `each` will bind any number.
+See
+[Programming in Lua][4] for details about how iterators work.

 ### `for` numeric loop